 After Mr. O’Reilly was released, the Mississippi Mental Health Commissioner, Reginald White, told me that he thought I was doing “litigation therapy” and that he was surprised that people who were so obviously disoriented when they arrived were now going home.
 Did I think it was because of the intensive attention I was giving them?
 Or was it just time, the drugs, spontaneous change, and “millieu therapy”?
 At the time I didn’t have any idea.
 I just wanted inmates who wanted to go home to be released.

-And this past January, almost forty years later, with my wife of almost 30 years and two of my three children, I attended an Interfaith Service commemorating Dr. King’s Holiday in Hudson, New York.
+And this January, more than forty years later, with my wife of 30 years and two of my three children, I attended an Interfaith Service commemorating Dr. King’s Holiday in Hudson, New York.
 After wonderful gospel music by the Shiloh Baptist Church choir, a sermon, singing the Battle Hymn of the Republic, prayer and scripture, the time came at last to sing “our song.”
 It had been a long time.
 My eyes grew wet.
 I could feel an aching in my throat and in my heart my continuous, decades long love of justice, fairness, and equality.
 And there was no fear.
 Instead, there was only my unbounded joy that now, at last, my kids would learn and experience the magic of “our song.”
 It was their turn to inherit the possibility of accomplishing the unthinkable, and it was their opportunity to forge a deep, personal heart connection with the community and movement for human dignity and justice.